Skip to main content

 Advanced: EncData<T>

-EncData<T> stores just the encrypted ciphertext without encryption metadata (pubkey + nonce).
+EncData<T> stores just the ciphertext without confidentiality metadata (pubkey + nonce).

 TypeContainsSize